Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Experimental Procedures and Setups

 \section{Experimental Procedures and Setups}

-Fig.~\ref{fig:EXP_procedure} provides a visual overview of our experimental procedure, and this section also presents a detailed discussion of each stage with reference to the specific experimental settings.
-As shown in Fig.~\ref{fig:EXP_procedure}, the prepared network representations are first subjected to two hierarchical clustering algorithms, namely HDBSCAN and SLINK.
-The next stage applies the CCM method~\cite{rosenberg2007v}, which involves evaluating the hierarchical clustering outcomes produced by SLINK and HDBSCAN.
-Subsequently, the HCCM method we designed is performed, which involves interpreting the hierarchical clustering result generated by either SLINK or HDBSCAN.
-In the final stage, dendrogram visualisation is conducted.
-This involves constructing a tree-like visual structure for the hierarchical clustering outcome of either SLINK or HDBSCAN and visually presenting the HCCM results on this tree structure.
-Let us discuss the experimental setups of these stages in more detail.
+Fig.~\ref{fig:EXP_procedure} provides a visual overview of our experimental procedures, while this section details the setup for each procedure.

-\textbf{Preparing network representations}: A neural network that Chung et al.~\cite{chung2018voxceleb2} trained for speaker recognition task is downloaded from \href{https://github.com/clovaai/voxceleb_trainer}{https://github.com/clovaai/voxceleb\_trainer} for subsequent experiments.
-This network is based on the ResNet34 architecture~\cite{he2016deep}, trained by the prototypical contrastive loss~\cite{snell2017prototypical, chung2020defence} on mel spectrograms of 2-sec audio clips from the Voxceleb 2 dataset~\cite{chung2018voxceleb2}.
-The Equal Error Rate (EER) performance of this model is 2.18 while verifying whether mel spectrograms of 4-sec audio clips from the Voxceleb 1 testset~\cite{nagrani2017voxceleb} are the correct speaker.
-Speaker embeddings (i.e. representations) are extracted from the penultimate layer of this well-trained neural network after feeding the network with 20-, 100-, 200-, and 400-frame mel spectrograms, which are calculated from 0.2-, 1-, 2-, and 4-sec audio clips, respectively, from the VoxCeleb1 testset~\cite{nagrani2017voxceleb}.
+\textbf{Preparing network representations}: Our experiments begin with obtaining network representations for subsequent procedures.
+Specifically, the speaker recognition network trained by Chung et al.~\cite{chung2018voxceleb2} is downloaded from \href{https://github.com/clovaai/voxceleb_trainer}{https://github.com/clovaai/voxceleb\_trainer}.
+This network is based on the ResNet34 architecture~\cite{he2016deep}, trained with the prototypical contrastive loss~\cite{snell2017prototypical, chung2020defence} on mel spectrograms of 2-second audio clips from the VoxCeleb2 dataset~\cite{chung2018voxceleb2}, with an Equal Error Rate (EER) of $2.18\%$ evaluated on the speaker verification task using the VoxCeleb1 test set~\cite{nagrani2017voxceleb}.
+Speaker embeddings (i.e.\ representations) are then extracted from the penultimate layer of this trained network while classifying mel spectrograms of audio clips from the VoxCeleb1 test set.
+Specifically, mel spectrograms of 20, 100, 200, and 400 frames are used as inputs, corresponding to audio clips of 0.2, 1, 2, and 4 seconds in duration, respectively.